SolaceSamples/solace-samples-dotnet/docs/_tutorials/confirmed-delivery.md

 ## Summarizing

-Combining the example source code show above results in the following source code files:
+Combining the example source code shown above results in the following source code files:

 <ul>
 {% for item in page.links %}